RupalPatelj112/PackFood2Go/README.md

 # PackFood2Go
-Purpose of this project to run regression nightly build and making sure nothing got broken build on Java with selenium and junit
+Purpose of this project to run regression nightly build and making sure nothing got broken build on Java with selenium and junit.